 Biblical Significance and Symbolism: St. John the Baptist's life is deeply rooted in the New Testament.
 The Gospels describe him as a powerful preacher who called people to repentance and baptized them in the Jordan River.
 He famously recognized Jesus as the Messiah, declaring, "Behold, the Lamb of God, who takes away the sin of the world!"
 (John 1:29).
 This act of identifying Jesus is a cornerstone of Christian belief, making St. John a key figure in the narrative of salvation.

 High Renaissance Interpretations: The High Renaissance (late 1490s-1527) brought a new level of artistic sophistication to the depiction of St. John.
 Artists such as Leonardo da Vinci and Raphael explored the human form and emotions with unprecedented depth.
 Leonardo's St. John the Baptist is a prime example, showcasing his mastery of sfumato, creating a mysterious and ethereal quality.
 Raphael's depictions often present St. John as a youthful, idealized figure, embodying grace and virtue.
-These High Renaissance interpretations emphasize both the divine and human aspects of St. John, reflecting the era's humanist ideals.
+These High Renaissance interpretations stress both the divine and human aspects of St. John, reflecting the era's humanist ideals.

 Baroque Drama and Emotion: The Baroque period (c.
 1600-1750) saw a dramatic shift in the portrayal of St. John.
 Artists like Caravaggio and Guido Reni infused their paintings with intense emotion, dynamic compositions, and dramatic use of light and shadow (chiaroscuro).
 Caravaggio’s John the Baptist paintings are particularly striking, depicting him in moments of profound contemplation or as a vulnerable figure facing his impending death.
 These Baroque interpretations sought to evoke strong emotional responses in the viewer, drawing them into the spiritual drama of St. John's life and sacrifice.